How to Create an Effective SharePoint Landing Page for Your Business (Expanded)

 - Interactive Elements: Include interactive features such as surveys, forms, or a live chat widget to encourage user engagement.

-5. Leverage SharePoint Web Parts for Additional Features
+5. Leverage SharePoint Web Parts For Additional Features

 Web Parts are customizable components within SharePoint that allow you to add functionality to your landing page without requiring any coding skills.